 In the first year of the Oregon Reservations, Grand Ronde, Warm Springs, and the Coast reservation, 1856-1857, there was a change in leadership in the office of the Indian Superintendent.
 Joel Palmer was replaced in August 1856 by Absalom F. Hedges, over complaints that Palmer was too supportive of and lenient with the tribes, and located the warlike Rogue Rivers near the Willamette settlements.
 There was great fears that the tribes would rise up on the reservations and attack the settlers.
 These fears were unfounded as long as the federal government kept its promise to the tribes to care and feed for them in peace.
-This was the original agreement made under nine treaties, and yet when the tribes had peacefully moved to Table Rock they continued to be attacked, despite the “protection” of the detachment at Fort Lane.
+This was the original agreement made under nine treaties, and yet when the tribes had peacefully moved to Table Rock they continued to be attacked, despite the “protection” of the Indian Agent at Fort Lane.
 This was the final outrage to a number of tribes who banded together under Chief John to finally drive the whites from their lands.

 The battles which ensued through 1855 and to the summer of 1856 left the tribes desperate for peace, as so many of their people had died.
-The all eventually surrendered at Port Orford and were transported north by schooner to the Grand Ronde and Coast Reservations.
+They all eventually surrendered at Port Orford and were transported north by schooner to the Grand Ronde and Coast Reservations.
 Most of the removals went through Grand Ronde, but some tribes were settled along the coast, at the Nechesne River (Salmon River) station, and at the Siletz coastal plains station.
 Enumeration of the tribes on these two reservations approached 4,000 individuals.

 At the Warm Springs reservation, in 1856, hundreds of Wasco, Wishram, Deschutes, and a few Dog River Cascades (also called Hood River Wascos, Its unclear exactly when they moved to WSR) were moved inland after the signing of the treaty of Middle Oregon (1855).
 The tribes were struggling in a new (to them), much more arid, environment to learn to be ranchers and farmers in an inhospitable land.
 Added to this and the tribal ranches were under continual attack from the Paiutes.
 The roving warrior band of Paiutes under Chief Paulina and likely other bands continued a regular pattern of attacking the reservation settlements and stealing cattle and horses.